Leaf-Agriculture/docs/docs/beta_input_endpoints.md

 &nbsp<span class="badge badge--success">GET</span>  `/users/{leafUserId}/products/matching/operations/{id}`

 Get the standard products that best match the products from a Field Operation.
-Information such as registration number and product components can be obtained from [this endpoint][7] using the `id`.
+Information such as registration number and labels can be obtained from [this endpoint][7] using the `id`.

 <Tabs
 defaultValue="sh"